American-made and all-electric: Biden plots out the future for the federal vehicle fleet

-President Joe Biden is already pushing ahead with some of his campaign promises.
-On Monday, he revealed a move that will hold true to several of them, resulting in more electric vehicles and more American jobs.
+President Joe Biden is already making good on campaign promises.
+On Monday, he revealed a move that will follow through on several of them, resulting in more electric vehicles and more American jobs.

 In a press conference backed by the banner declaration that “the future will be made in America,” Biden announced that through one of his upcoming executive orders the U.S. will plan to use taxpayer money to replace the government fleet of approximately 600,000 vehicles, over time, with fully electric vehicles.